 Protein Content 4/5

 In this regard, Advance is in good standing.
-All their recipes go above and beyond the 18% minimum crude protein recommended by the AAFCO.
-In fact, most recipes -except the weight loss options- have between 22% and 32% of protein, depending on the formula.
+Everyone in our independent expert panel loved how all their recipes go above and beyond the 18% minimum crude protein recommended by the AAFCO.
+In fact, most recipes, except the weight loss options, have between 22% and 32% of protein, depending on the formula.
 That means that your dog will have an adequate protein intake to handle their nutritional needs.

 PRO TIP: The AAFCO recommends a minimum of 18% crude protein in your dog’s food.

 Nevertheless, keep in mind Advance tends to use meal-type animal protein.
 So, instead of chicken, they add chicken meal, or lamb meal instead of lamb, etc. While this isn’t a huge deal, it’s important to ensure only human-grade protein meals are used.
-Whether or not they use human-grade ingredients isn’t specified, and because of it we’re taking 1 star off.
+Whether or not they use human-grade ingredients isn’t specified, and because of it, our panel agreed to deduct 1 star.

 In spite of it, it’s good to see they don’t inflate that protein percentage with vegetables, and the entirety of the protein comes from animal sources of different kinds.

 On the other hand, some small-breed Advance recipes list Sodium Tripolyphosphate (STPP) as one of the last ingredients.
-STPP acts as both a preservative and an extra to keep your dog’s teeth tartar-free.
+According to our independent team of experts, STPP acts as both a preservative and an extra to keep your dog’s teeth tartar-free.

 In dog food, Sodium Tripolyphosphate is also used to prevent periodontal disease because of its tensioactive properties.
-That means it acts like soap -and it’s in fact a common ingredient in commercial soaps- binding to the natural tartar in your dog’s teeth and limiting dental calculus.
+That means it acts like soap (in fact a common ingredient in commercial soaps) binding to the natural tartar in your dog’s teeth and limiting dental calculus.

-While in theory STPP is a good option to limit gingivitis and preserve your dog’s food, we recommend forgoing this additive and focusing on proper oral hygiene using a toothbrush.
+While in theory STPP is a good option to limit gingivitis and preserve your dog’s food, our experts recommend forgoing this additive and focusing on proper oral hygiene using a toothbrush.

-Because of the lack of nutritional additives, and the presence of some questionable ones in certain recipes, we’re giving Advance 2 out of 5 in this category.
+Because of the lack of nutritional additives, and the presence of some questionable ones in certain recipes, our team is giving Advance 2 out of 5 in this category.

 When it comes to variety, Advance has plenty of options to choose from.
-Their food is tailored to your dog’s life stage -so puppy, adult and senior dogs- as well as breed-specific needs -like retrievers, terriers…- and their adult size.
-On top of this, you also have the option to choose special diets designed for dogs with dental issues, those that need a diet lower in calories or a specific extra hypoallergenic diet made for sensitive tummies.
+Their food is tailored to your dog’s life stage: puppy, adult and senior dogs, as well as breed-specific needs like Retrievers, Terriers etc and their adult size.
+On top of this, I also like how you have the option to choose special diets designed for dogs with dental issues, those that need a diet lower in calories or a specific extra hypoallergenic diet made for sensitive tummies.

-While this brand isn’t the cheapest available, it’s a good deal considering the ingredient quality.
+While this brand isn’t the cheapest available, our team think it’s a good deal considering the ingredient quality.
 Of course, part of the reason why it’s relatively budget-friendly is that is doesn’t have any extra ingredients like superfoods, fruits or veggies.
-Since you’ll probably be supplementing your pup’s diet with other fresh goodies and spending a bit more either way, we’re taking off a star.
+Since you’ll probably be supplementing your pup’s diet with other fresh goodies and spending a bit more either way, we’re taking off 1 star.